dividedbyzeroco/warp-server/readme.md

 const departmentName = employee.department.name;
 ```

-Another example can be found below, this time it's about saving with `@belongsTo`.
+Another example can be found below, this time it's about saving objects.
 For more information on saving and destroying objects, see the [Objects](#objects) section.

 ```javascript
 const employee = new Employee;